jmineroff/Domino-Launchpad-Quickstart/README.md

 df.to_csv(path, index = False)
 ```

-Your notebook should be populated like the display below.
+Your notebook should now be populated like the display below.

 <p align="center">
 <img src = readme_images/EDAView.png width="800">
 </p>

-Rename your notebook 'EDA_code.ipynb' by right clicking on the file name as shown below then click the Save icon.
+Rename your notebook `EDA_code.ipynb` by right clicking on the file name as shown below then click the save icon.

 <p align="center">
 <img src = readme_images/RenameAndSaveNotebook.png width="800">